fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Muhammad and his followers camped outside of Mecca, and Muhammad met with Meccan emissaries who wished to prevent the pilgrims' entry into Mecca.
 After negotiations, the two parties decided to resolve the matter through diplomacy rather than warfare, and a treaty was drawn up.

-Conditional points of the treaty
+#### Conditional points of the treaty
 After a long discussion, both parties agreed with some conditional points, such as:

-The Messenger of Allah will have to return to Medina instead of having entered Mecca that year.
+* The Messenger of Allah will have to return to Medina instead of having entered Mecca that year.
 The Muslim shall perform their pilgrimage in the upcoming year and they would stay in peace at Mecca for three days including the years onward with no arms except sheathed swords.

-There will be a truce between both parties for ten years, whereby during this period all the people may enjoy safety and harmony.
+* There will be a truce between both parties for ten years, whereby during this period all the people may enjoy safety and harmony.

-Whoever wishes to enter into a covenant with the Prophet will be allowed to do so, and whoever wishes to enter into a covenant with the Quraish will be allowed to do so.
+* Whoever wishes to enter into a covenant with the Prophet will be allowed to do so, and whoever wishes to enter into a covenant with the Quraish will be allowed to do so.
 Whoever enters into any one of the parties will be considered part of that party.
 Likewise, any sort of aggression against them will be considered aggression against that party.

-Whoever flees to Muhammad from Mecca without the permission of his guardians will be sent back to the Quraysh, but whoever comes to the Quraysh from the Muslims will not be sent back to the Muslims.
+* Whoever flees to Muhammad from Mecca without the permission of his guardians will be sent back to the Quraysh, but whoever comes to the Quraysh from the Muslims will not be sent back to the Muslims.
 The writer of the treaty was Ali Ibn Abi Talib.

 The Treaty is very important in Islam, as it was an indirect recognition of the Islamic state in Medina.
 The treaty also allowed the Muslims who were still in Mecca to practice Islam publicly.
 Further, as there was no longer a constant struggle between the Muslims and the polytheists, many people saw Islam in a new light, which led to many more people accepting Islam.[citation needed] In addition, the Treaty of Hudaybiyyah paved the way for the conquering of other tribes, through the use of treaties with the Muslims.
 The treaty also serves as an example that Islam was not merely spread with the sword as Muhammad had an army that could have attacked Mecca, but Muhammad chose to make a peace treaty.
-After the polytheists broke the treaty, he marched on Makkah and conquered the polytheists.[citation needed]
+After the polytheists broke the treaty, he marched on Makkah and conquered the polytheists.

 The oath that Muhammad took "under the tree" at al-Hudaybiyyah made him a true ruler over parts of western Arabia.
 In early Islamic Egypt, having a forefather who had "pledged allegiance under the tree" conferred considerable social prestige.

-A verse of the Quran was revealed about the treaty, which means, "Verily we have granted thee a manifest victory" (Quran 48:1).
+A verse of the Quran was revealed about the treaty, which means:

+    "Verily we have granted thee a manifest victory" Quran 48:1

 </details>